Written by: Natalie Pirolli MS, RDN, LDN, RYT | February 23, 2023

 We can often make number-focused goals.
 Whether it is our doctor's recommendation for 10% weight loss or our goal to lose 15 lbs and be back to our "wedding day weight," we tend to put emphasis on a specific number.
 One major problem with this is that the weight we've decided on (or been recommended) may actually not be realistic for us.
-Our doctor might just be choosing a number that puts us in the "normal" BMI category, but what if our set point range (the weight range our body naturally settles around) is higher than this number?
+Our doctor might just be choosing a number that puts us in the "normal" BMI category, but what if our set point range (the genetically-determined weight range our body naturally settles around) is higher than this number?
 What if our body is changing with the phase of life we're in?
-(We're not designed to weigh what we did in high school our whole life).
-Maybe we crash dieted before our wedding and have since improved our relationship with food and had children—is that wedding day weight really realistic for us?
+(We're not designed to weigh what we did in high school our entire life).
+Maybe we crash-dieted before our wedding and have since improved our relationship with food and had children—is that wedding day weight really realistic or healthy for us?

 Even if we are able to "achieve" that number on the scale, we may not be able to sustain it without engaging in drastic dieting behaviors.
 We may need to continually restrict more calories, or work even harder to burn them, to keep the weight off over time as our body naturally tries to go back to its set point.
 We're also likely to find that a lower weight doesn't provide joy, confidence, or a boost to our physical/mental health in the way we thought it would (or at least, not for very long).

 Additionally, when we choose a number on the scale as our goal, it neglects our true motivators for change.
 Identifying what our core motivators are helps us focus on what we're really after, which usually isn't just a number on the scale.
 Maybe we want to have more energy or stamina, increase our strength, reduce inflammation or blood pressure levels, or improve our mood and self-esteem.
 Knowing that a specific number on the scale does not lead to these outcomes, we can then focus on the things that actually do help, for example: